Independence Network·16 March 2026·7 min read

 That's the hidden cost of a proprietary CMS.
 Not what you pay while you're there — what you pay when you try to leave.

-At Independence Media, we do things differently.
+At Independence Network, we do things differently.
 No proprietary lock-in.
 No 12-month contracts.
 No hidden campaign accounts.
 Just transparent work on platforms you own, with data you can verify, and the freedom to leave anytime.

 Because if you can't leave, you're not a client.
 You're a captive.